-Obtain a job as a Corporate Paralegal when you earn a Paralegal degree at Fremont College.
+Obtain a job as a Corporate Paralegal when you earn a Paralegal degree at Fremont University.
 It takes just 15 months to complete an associate’s degree in Paralegal Studies, meaning that you will be on your way to an exciting Paralegal career in corporate law in just over a year.

-The Paralegal degree program at Fremont College provides the real-world legal experience you need to succeed in a Corporate Paralegal job.
+The Paralegal degree program at Fremont University provides the real-world legal experience you need to succeed in a Corporate Paralegal job.
 You will get the chance to conduct actual legal research and participate as a member of an active legal team in the Paralegal program.
 Enroll today to prepare for a Corporate Paralegal career.

 * Paralegals may not provide legal services directly to the public except as permitted by law.